Position: Residence Life Advisor

 Qualifications / Required Skills

-Experience (1-3 years) working in residence life and on-campus living in a residence complex of similar size; and graduation with an undergraduate degree preferably in education or social sciences; or any equivalent combination of experience and training is required.
-Experience and skill in conflict mediation, dispute resolution, and case management.
-Knowledge of and experience with StarRez student housing software an asset.
-Experience in student development theory, creation and delivery of training programs for peer professionals, and coursework towards a Master’s degree would be considered assets.
-A Police Records Check with a Vulnerable Sector Query, from the local police authority will be required.
-Emergency First Aid & CPR and Mental Health First required within 30 days of employment.
+Experience (1-3 years) working in residence life and on-campus living in a residence complex of similar size; graduation with an undergraduate degree in education or social sciences; or any equivalent combination of experience and training.
+Experience and skill in conflict mediation, dispute resolution, and case management is required.
+Knowledge of and experience with StarRez student housing software would be considered an asset.
+Experience in student development theory, creation, and delivery of training programs for peer professionals; and coursework towards a Master’s degree would be considered assets.
+Vulnerable Sector Check required.
+Emergency First Aid, CPR A and Mental Health First Aid are required within 30 days of employment.